Meeting-Baas/meeting-bot-as-a-service/apps/rust-send-bots-form/recorder-app-rust-tauri-html.md

 Combined with a system to harmonize the collected notes (through your own software, Notion,....) it allows you to record desired meetings at scale by sharing a small app.

-This simple example sends a bot to a meeting on Zoom, Google Meet or Microsoft Teams using your Meeting Bass 🐟 API key.
+This simple example sends a bot to a meeting on Zoom, Google Meet or Microsoft Teams using your Meeting Baas 🐟 API key.
 Of course, you may re-use this example to other ends (including commercial).

 The app is built with Tauri and Rust and weighs 4.5MB.